ignite/cli/docs/docs/guide/09-interchange/03-walkthrough.md

 ## Complete Exchange with a Partially Filled Sell Order

-Send an order to sell 10marscoin for 3venuscoin:
+To complete the exchange with a partially filled sell order, send a transaction to the decentralized exchange to sell 10 `marscoin` for 3 `venuscoin`.
+This is done by running the following command:

 ```
 interchanged tx dex send-sell-order dex channel-0 marscoin 10 venuscoin 3 --from alice --home ~/.mars
 ```

-The sell amount is 10marscoin, but the opened buy order amount is only 5marscoin.
-The buy order gets filled completely and removed from the order book.
+In this scenario, the sell amount is 10 `marscoin`, but there is an existing buy order for only 5 `marscoin`.
+The buy order will be filled completely and removed from the order book.
+The author of the previously created buy order will receive 10 `marscoin` vouchers from the exchange.

-The author of the previously created buy order receives 10 marscoin vouchers from the exchange:
+To check the balances, she can run the following command:

 ```
 interchanged q bank balances $(interchanged keys show -a alice --home ~/.venus) --node tcp://localhost:26659